ethanplunkett/slasher/README.md

 The goal of slasher is to facilitate working with paths with R in Windows

-There are FIVE trivial functions: fslash, bslash, fclip, bclip, and winopen.
+There are five trivial functions: fslash, bslash, fclip, bclip, and winopen.

 fslash converts all slashes in the clipboard to forward slashes while bslash converts them to backslashes.
 Use fslash before pasting a path into R and bslash before pasting a path from your R code into most other Windows software.